 Students in the Summer Start program have access to a wide variety of UC Davis courses to help gain a competitive edge on their college education.
 Participants take 8 to 10 units, which typically corresponds to 3 to 4 classes.
 Summer Start students also have access to unique courses not offered in the academic year.

 Summer course registration takes place in June, making it possible to complete placement exams in May and have results before registration.
 Summer Start participants build a summer course schedule from the options below.

-Academic Skills: How to Succeed as a U.S. College Student (1-2 units)
+Academic Skills: How to Succeed as a U.S. College Student (1 unit)

 All students in the program take this required orientation course.
 Learn what professors expect, master essential skills to navigate the UC Davis system, and discover resources to help you succeed.

 UWP 21: Introduction to Academic Reading and Writing (4 units)

 Provides undergraduate students whose native language is not English with intensive work in reading and in writing organized, coherent and grammatically correct paragraphs and short academic essays.
 Intensive practice writing short responses in a timed, test-like setting.
 (P/NP grading only).
 Students will be placed in this course based on their ELPE score.